Archive for contributors

 In August 2011, architect Sören Grünert spend one month in Tōhoku, Japan, as part of the relief efforts in the aftermath of the devastating March 11 eartquake and tsunami.
 After getting in touch with Archi+Aid, he was involved with work, along with local architects and communities, on a masterplan for Shishiori.
 For MovingCities he filed a double report.
 Part one: arrival in Tōhoku and the confrontation with a collapsed city. read more »

 “Cape Town’s physical identity as a city is a direct result of human intervention, namely architecture and how it collectively shapes and informs street life and the character of the city.
 With an abundance of historical architectural fabric in the central city, our buildings tell an interesting story of our past,” so it starts our guest contribution – ‘Architecture and the City’ – by Cape Town-based architect Mokena Makeka [Makeka Design Lab].
 A 1000 words and 23 images is where our 2010-11 South African journey ends. read more »

-While in Chile, MovingCities sporadic contributor Levent Kerimol visited the much acclaimed Elemental’s La Pintana and Lo Espejo housing projects and scanned Ciudad Abierta – Valparaiso University’s architectural playground (dixit Diego Grass Puga).
+While in Santiago de Chile, MovingCities sporadic contributor Levent Kerimol visited the much acclaimed Elemental’s La Pintana and Lo Espejo housing projects and scanned Ciudad Abierta – Valparaiso University’s architectural playground (dixit Diego Grass Puga).
 Levent files a report and tells two tales of how an architect’s attempts to change the world are obstructed by his ego. read more »